PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/Preview` to count the number of database objects that would be exported

 Use `/Stats` to show (but not log) export stats

+Use `/Trace` to show additional debug messages at the console

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
 * Define options using the format `ArgumentName=Value`